civicrm/org.civicrm.volunteer/README.md

 info page (next to the "Register" button).
 Volunteers can select a shift or let you know that they are available for any shift.

-You will need to enable the "CiviVolunteer: register to volunteer permission" if you want to provide self-service signup for anonymous and/or authenticated users.
+You will need to enable the "CiviVolunteer: register to volunteer" and "CiviCRM: access AJAX API" permissions if you want to provide self-service signup for anonymous and/or authenticated users.
 (Joomla users should see [Known Issues](#known-issues) for more information about permissions.)